Schedule of Events

 Join fellow alum and community members for an ecumenical worship service with music.
 All Are Welcome.
 No Matter where you come from, No matter what you believe or doubt, No matter what you feel or do not feel, No matter your immigration status, No matter whom you love.
 You are welcome.

-Grinnell College Museum of Art: Knowledge into Action
+Grinnell College Museum of Art: Unruly Lines, The Art of Sonja Sekula

 Residence Halls Close